BriteSnow/node-async6/README.md

 Minimalistic, zero dependency, async utilities for ES6, ES2015, node v6.
 This library assume node v6 or above with ES2015 Promise and generators.
 It has no dependency.

+DEPRECATED: Use native async/await from Node.js >8.x.
+This was just a stop gap plugin, but now, no good reason to use it unless you have to ben on node.js 6.x.

 ## Promisify

 Promisify a function which follow the standard callback(err, result) pattern.